Erikote04/Erikote04/README.md

 # Hi there, I'm Erik 👋👨‍💻

-## I'm a iOS developer student from Madrid, Spain
+## I'm a iOS developer from Madrid, Spain

 ## Work
 - 🔭 I'm currently working as an iOS developer at VASS